 ‘Putting to-be-learned material in a story format improves learning outcomes.’
 Arya & Maul 2012.

 Our quiz challenges are designed to support pupils remember more and forget less.
-The Forgetting Curve is a hypothesis about how much information we can retain over time.
-The hypothesis states that pupil forget 77% percent of what we have learned within six days.
-That is why reviewing learned content within the first 24 hours of initially taking in the information is so important.
+Ebbinghaus’ Forgetting Curve research explores how much information was retained over time.
+The hypothesis found that people forget 77% percent of what we have learned within six days.
+That’s why reviewing learned content within the first 24 hours of initially taking in the information is so important.
 Every time we recall and review the material, we forget less and less.

 The algorithms for our platform are programmed to respond to how well a learner has mastered the content.
 Developing Experts’ push technology ensures that learners see words and meanings daily through our quiz challenges, then every few days, then a few weeks later, so key topics stay fresh in their minds.
 This approach is supported by Robert Bjork’s research which states:

 1. Spacing practice: information that is presented repeatedly over spaced intervals is learned much better than information that is repeated without intervals.

 2. Interleaving: although people think that they learn better when content is blocked, rather than interleaved, people actually learn content better when it is interleaved with other content.

 3. Testing: using our memory improves our memory: the act of retrieval helps us remember the things we recall.
 When information is successfully retrieved from memory, its representation in memory is changed such that it becomes more recallable in the future.’
 Robert Bjork, 1975.
 We can only retain a limited amount of learning in our working memories.
 We use spaced repetition to support learners transfer content learned from the working to long term memory.
 Developing Experts solution factors in when the pupils are due to sit key external tests so during key revision periods prior to examinations, key topics are revisited to exercise the child’s retention.